SED Analysis of 13 Spectroscopically Confirmed Galaxies at z$\simeq$6 to Constrain UV-Slope, Model Dust Attenuation and Escape Fractions: Introduction

-To perform such modeling over a large number of galaxies, in the Subaru Deep Field (SDF), 47 candidate galaxies at $z\simeq6$ were identified in \citet{Jiang2013}\footnote{Five of the spectroscopically confirmed galaxies are not in the SDF, but rather the UKIDSS Ultra-Deep Survey (UDS), with WFC3-IR coverage from the Cosmic Assembly Near-infrared Deep Extragalactic Legacy Survey (CANDELS; \citealt{grogin2011, koekemoer2011}).}.
-These galaxies were identified to be the most luminous were the most galaxies in Lyman $\alpha$ emission and/or in UV-continuum amongst the galaxies in this redshift range near $z\simeq6$.
-Of these galaxies, 7 were imaged by the HST Wide Field Camera 3 (WFC3) in F105W, F110W, F125W, F140W, and F160W, and their rest-frame UV SEDs were modeled with the CIGALE package \citep{Boquien2019}, as described in detail in \citet[][ hereafter \citetalias{Jiang2020}]{Jiang2020}.
-Among these 7 galaxies, 6 were confirmed to have very blue observed UV slopes ($\beta\lesssim$ --2.5), which present a challenge to stellar population synthesis models, as they can yield such blue slopes only under the assumption of extremely young ages and low metallicities.
-We refer to these seven galaxies of \citetalias{Jiang2020} as the ``blue-$\beta$'' galaxies.
+To perform this modeling on a large number of galaxies in the Subaru Deep Field (SDF), 67 candidate galaxies at $z\simeq6$ were identified in \citet{Jiang2013}\footnote{Five of the spectroscopically confirmed galaxies are not in the SDF, but rather the UKIDSS Ultra-Deep Survey (UDS), with WFC3-IR coverage from the Cosmic Assembly Near-infrared Deep Extragalactic Legacy Survey (CANDELS; \citealt{grogin2011, koekemoer2011})} to be the most luminous galaxies in \Lya emission and/or in UV-continuum in this redshift range around $z\simeq6$.
+Of these galaxies, 7 were chosen to have particularly blue $\beta$ and were imaged by \textit{HST} Wide Field Camera 3 (WFC3) in the F105W, F110W, F125W, and F160W filters, and their rest-frame UV SEDs were modeled with the CIGALE program \citep{Boquien2019}, as described in detail in \citet[][hereafter \citetalias{Jiang2020}]{Jiang2020}. \del{ Of these 7 galaxies, 6 {\bf showed observed \textit{HST} photometry that confirmed} extremely blue $\beta$-values ($\beta\lesssim$ --2.5), which presents a challenge to stellar population synthesis models, as the galaxies can yield such blue slopes only under the assumption of extremely young ages and low metallicities.
+We refer to these seven galaxies of \citetalias{Jiang2020} as the {\bf ``7 galaxies of \citetalias{Jiang2020}'' throughout the text}. }

-In this paper, we so explore the SEDs of the 7 blue galaxies of \citetalias{Jiang2020} and the remaining 40 galaxies with available near-IR data, and compare them to each other.
-Our goal for this comparison is to determine if, and to what extent, the 40 remaining SDF galaxies at $z\simeq6$ have SEDs that differ from the 7 blue-$\beta$ galaxies of \citetalias{Jiang2020}, and the relationships between their physical characteristics.
-We use the CIGALE code for our SED models, which was first used for the 7 blue-$\beta$ galaxies by \citetalias{Jiang2020}.
-For all 47 SDF galaxies, we not only fit for the stellar age, but also explore implied values of the LyC escape fraction (\fesc) and dust extinction (\EBminV) for each galaxy to determine the best fit for each SED.
+In this paper, we study the SEDs of \textbf{13 galaxies with available near-IR data, including 1 galaxy from \citetalias{Jiang2020}}, and compare these samples.
+Our goal for this comparison is to determine if, and to what extent, galaxy parameters are correlated with LyC escape fraction, and how galaxy properties are related to the slope of the UV continuum.
+We use the CIGALE code for our SED models, which was also used by \citetalias{Jiang2020} for their sample of galaxies.
+In addition, we performed SED fitting using the Dense Basis code \citep{Iyer2017} to ensure that our results were not sensitive to the particular SED-fitting code applied.
+For all 13 SDF galaxies, we not only fit the stellar age, but also explore the values of the LyC escape fraction (\fesc) and dust extinction (\EBminV{}) allowed for each galaxy to determine their best SED fit.
+This paper thus presents the SED models of the \textbf{13} $z\simeq6$ galaxies in the SDF that have near-IR data to possibly constrain their escape fraction.
+We further discuss the range of SED parameter values permitted by the CIGALE and Dense Basis models.